 - Where is a particular subroutine hard-linked to another program?

-Standard and Extended.
-A PF key permits the user to quickly switch from one view to the other.
+Once the question is selected, XREF presents the results in two views: SUMMARY and DETAIL.
+A PF key permits the user to quickly toggle from one view to the other.

-For example: Using an Extended query to determine which jobs and proc's reference a particular dataset would provide a list of all of the members containing the dataset name in alphabetical sequence along with the relevant stepname, program name and DDname.
+For example: Using a DETAIL query to determine which jobs reference a particular program would provide a list of all of the jobs alphabetically, along with the relevant stepname, program name and DDname.

 - Wildcard Characters can be used to search for elements using partial names.